raeis-i/Ansible-Semaphore-Lab-With-Real-Example/README.md

     - Username: vagrant
     - Password: vagrant

-### Repositories
+### Environment

-A Repository is a place to store and manage Ansible content like playbooks and roles.[More](https://docs.semui.co/user-guide/repositories)
+The Environment section of Semaphore is a place to store additional variables for an inventory and must be stored in JSON format.
+All task templates require an environment to be defined even if it is empty.

-In this case we use local as we have a playbook in container
+In this case we are going to Disabling host key checking.

-- Select `Repositories`
-- Select `New Repository`
-    - Name: RHEL 8 STIG
-    - URL: git@gitlab.test.lab:cte/rhel-8-stig.git
-        - This value can be a path to a local directory, git over ssh , or git over https
-    - Branch: main
-    - Access Key: Optional, Select from list of credentials created in previous steps
-- Click `Create`
+{
+    "ANSIBLE_HOST_KEY_CHECKING" : false
+}

 ### Inventories

 The Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.

-#### Static
 - Select `Inventory`
 - Select `New Inventory`
-    - Name: Test
+    - Name: All
     - User Credentials: vagrant-key
     - Sudo Credentials:
     - Type: Static